AS 91430 annotated exemplars

 This involves:

-• analysing findings, in detail
+• analysing findings, in detail, incorporating the relevance of geographic concepts

 • providing a detailed conclusion that relates to the aim

 The analysis demonstrates sound interpretation of the collected spatial data in relation to the coastal processes being researched (2).
 The collected and presented data relating to longshore drift is analysed with supporting statistical evidence (3).
+91430 version 3 requires the analysis of the findings to demonstrate explicit understanding of the relevance of geographic concepts.

-A conclusion follows the analysis of each site (4), and the analysis of the combined longshore drift data (5) which directly relates to the research aim.
+A conclusion follows the analysis of each site (4) and the analysis of the combined longshore drift data (5) which directly relates to the research aim.

 The evaluation of the research process examines the main components of the process and suggests how the validity of the results could be affected (8).